Wake Up Your Arms: 3 Ways to Bring Awareness to your Arms in Yoga’s Standing Poses

 Practice with Therabands

-Therabands offer a unique sense of feedback due to their resistance and flexible nature.
+Due to their resistance and flexibility, therabands offer a unique sense of feedback.
 They are very stimulating in a yoga practice and enliven the exploration of bringing awareness to your arms in standing poses.
-Let’s use Utkatasana (Fierce Pose) as an example.

 - Place a long theraband under your feet (you can also use two, one under each foot) and tie it to your wrists.

 - Bend your knees and slowly lift your arms, noticing the work of the arms and the backs of the shoulders as they rise.
-Make sure that when you bend your knees and lift your arms that there is resistance.
+Make sure that when you bend your knees and lift your arms, there is resistance.
 If there isn’t, make the band shorter.
 The resistance should be present after you bend your knees and begin to lift your arms.

 - Observe the difference between lifting one arm and not the other.